Another reason why Americans choose Europe for their vacations is that U.S. passport holders can enter visa-free for stays of up to 90 days.

 Applicants should ensure they have all the additional paperwork required for the Schengen visa.

-Just a biometric passport valid for 3 months from the date of entry in the Schengen Area and a debit or credit card is required to complete the request.
+Just a valid biometric passport and a debit or credit card is required to complete the request.

 The application form is filled in with a few personal details and passport information including:

 - First name as it appears on the passport

 - Passport number and expiry date

 Tourists are also asked some additional health and security-related questions before paying the ETIAS fee and submitting the request.